sictweb/bti425-2020/graded-work/assign1.md

 Here's some more comments on the grading procedure:
 * Part marks can be earned (it's not an all-or-nothing scheme)
 * Some marks will be earned for the presence of the web service
+* Some marks will be earned for a deployed/hosted React app
 * Each of the five interaction tasks will earn marks
   * Some tasks could be "worth" more than others
-* Some marks will be earned for a deployed/hosted React app

 Please review (again) the [information about grades](https://bti425.ca/policies#information-about-grades).
 To repeat one of its points, you will not earn an "A" simply for meeting a set of specifications.
-High grades are earned with work that is clearly better than expected.
+High grades are earned with work that is clearly better than expected (by meeting the specs).
 Better work includes a range of "qualitative" measures, including code quality, app and/or UI appearance, organization, content formatting, building upon foundations, and so on.

 <br>